deeptools/HiCBrowser/README.md

 ### Test run

 The folder `example_browser` contains all data and config files to run the browser.
-Simply type:
+This is _Drosophila melanogaster_ data only for chromosome X. To start the example server simply type:

 ```r
 cd example_browser